 Getting Started

-Sigil Sign is the deterministic execution firewall for agent-driven EVM actions.
+Sigil Sign is the reference implementation of the SOF enforcement specification, a deterministic execution firewall for agent-driven EVM actions.
 It sits between your AI agent and the blockchain, ensuring that high-stakes actions cannot execute without explicit authorization.
 Base URL:https://sign.sigilcore.com

 API Quick Start